raydelvecchio/lazytorch/README.md

 # LazyTorch!
 A sequentially implemented, fully ready-to-train deep learning framework, all in *raw* python, with no external imports.
-Custom autodiff/autograd implementation, Tensor abstraction, feed-forward neural network, loss functions, activations, and more!
+Custom autodiff implementation, Tensor abstraction, feed-forward neural network, loss functions, activations, and more!
 Inspired by PyTorch.
 Lazy cause we don't do anything in parallel.
 Mainly made for my own (and now others'), learning!

 # The `Value` Class
-* Main building block for autodiff/autograd
+* Main building block for autodiff
 * Supports `add`, `subtract`, `multiply`, and `divide` operations
     * No other operations right now for simplicity, although any other operation can be constructed from these pretty much!
 * All internal values are floats, no support for complex numbers